jvdillon/supermicro-h13-linux/README.md

 | HDD         | Seagate IronWolf Pro 12TB          |
 | OS          | Ubuntu 24.04                       |

-Should work on other H13-series boards with similar BMC firmware.
+Should work out-of-the-box on other H13-series boards with similar BMC firmware.
 Other boards and sensors can be supported by implementing the `Hardware` and `Sensor` protocols.

 ## Why not smfc?